-The 32,000 square foot science lab and office development at the Heriot-Watt Research Park in Edinburgh is based at Clearwater House, the former location of the Scottish Environmental Protection Agency.
+The redevelopment of an Edinburgh science park, a 32,000 square foot science lab and office development at the Heriot-Watt Research Park in Edinburgh is based at Clearwater House, the former location of the Scottish Environmental Protection Agency.

 The building is being refurbished by Charlotte Square Property Group (CSPG), which is taking charge of a total renovation for the landlord.
 CSPG, owned by Mark Emlick, is on the lookout for new tenants and advising the landlord on the revamp and re-letting.